wavefrontHQ/docs/pages/doc/integrations_tas_alerts.md

 ## TAS BOSH Director Health

-The total number of times the BOSH health SLI test suite fails.
+The total number of times the BOSH health SLI test suite has failed.
 A failed test suite is one in which any number of tests within the test suite fail.
 With the default thresholds, the alert will fire after 2 consecutive failures.

 The BOSH health metric exporter VM, bosh-health-exporter, creates a BOSH deployment called bosh-health every ten minutes.
 This BOSH deployment deploys another VM, bosh-health-check, which runs a suite of SLI tests to validate the functionality of the BOSH Director.
 After the SLI tests are complete, the BOSH health metric exporter VM collects the metrics from the bosh-health-check VM, then deletes the bosh-health deployment and the bosh-health-check VM.